half2me/scheduler/README.md

         'dependsOn' => [
             'Newsletters', // if these other tasks are running, wait for them to finish first ],
-        'parallel' => true, // multiple instances of this task can be run simultaneously ]
+        'timeout' => '15 minutes', // if task has not finished after 15min it will be aborted ]
 ]);
 ```